status-im/nimbus-eth2/docs/e2store.md

 Era files contain groups consisting of a state and the blocks that led up to it, limited to `SLOTS_PER_HISTORICAL_ROOT` slots each.

+# TODO strictly, this means era files can't hold blobs, though the rest can be similar

 In examples, we assume the mainnet configuration: `SLOTS_PER_HISTORICAL_ROOT == 8192`.

 Each era is identified by when it ends.
 Thus, the genesis era is era `0`, followed by era `1` which ends when slot `8192` has been processed.